urcsc170/csc170-course-documentation/lab18-google-analytics/instructions.md

 - Open another browser window or tab, and go to your Project 2 on the web server
 - When you see your Project 2, copy the web address to your computer's clipboard.

-## Step 3: Add Project 2 to Google Webmaster Tools
+## Step 3: Add Project 2 to Google Search Console

-- Toggle back to Google Webmaster Tools and click the **ADD A PROPERTY** button.
+- Toggle back to Google Search Console and click the **ADD A PROPERTY** button.
 Paste the URL from your Project 2 into the text field and then click **Add**
 - Assuming you've successfully added a tracking code to your Project 2 **index.html** file, when you get to the Verify page, simply click the **VERIFY** button, then click **Continue** on the confirmation page.

 ## Step 4: Create a Sitemap

-- Leaving the web page pointed to Google Webmaster Tools open, start another browser window or tab, and go to: **www.xml-sitemaps.com**
+- Leaving the web page pointed to Google Search Console open, start another browser window or tab, and go to: **[www.xml-sitemaps.com](https://www.xml-sitemaps.com/)**
 - Paste the web address of your Project 2 in the **Your Website URL** box.
 - Scroll down to the **Start** button and click it
 - Click the **VIEW SITEMAP DETAILS** button and then the **DOWNLOAD YOUR XML SITEMAP FILE** button